 The University of North Carolina Greensboro, being an agency of the State of North Carolina, is exempt from Federal Excise Tax.
-The Purchasing Department must furnish the State of North Carolina Exemption Number to vendors for items subject to Federal Excise Tax, indicated as follows:
+The Procurement Services Department must furnish the State of North Carolina Exemption Number to vendors for items subject to Federal Excise Tax, indicated as follows:

 Federal Tax Exemption Chapter 32, Internal Revenue Code

 For Exclusive Use of North Carolina State Government and Public Schools

 Effective July 1, 2004, UNCG is exempt from sales or use tax.
 Please reference the tax exempt documents on the Purchasing Forms page for more information.
 If vendors require a certificate, the Procurement Services department can provide one upon request.
 Sales Tax Exemption number is 400004.